microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgUserDeviceEnrollmentConfiguration.md

 BODYPARAMETER <IMicrosoftGraphDeviceEnrollmentConfiguration>: The Base Class of Device Enrollment Configuration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
-  - `[Assignments <IMicrosoftGraphEnrollmentConfigurationAssignment[]>]`: The list of group assignments for the device configuration profile.
+  - `[Assignments <IMicrosoftGraphEnrollmentConfigurationAssignment[]>]`: The list of group assignments for the device configuration profile
     - `[Id <String>]`: Read-only.
     - `[Source <String>]`: deviceAndAppManagementAssignmentSource
     - `[SourceId <String>]`: Identifier for resource used for deployment to a group